Lesley J. McNair: Awards and honors

 McNair received the honorary degree of LL.D. from Purdue University in 1941 and the University of Maine in 1943.
 The Lesley J. McNair Bridge was a temporary structure over the Rhine River in Cologne, Germany; it stood from 1945 until it was dismantled after the erection of a permanent bridge in 1946.
 Washington Barracks in Washington, D.C., was renamed Fort Lesley J. McNair in 1948.
 Roads and buildings on several U.S. Army posts carry the name "McNair", including McNair Avenue and McNair Hall (Fort Sill), McNair Road (Joint Base Myer–Henderson Hall), McNair Drive (Fort Monroe), and McNair Hall (Fort Leavenworth).
-McNair Barracks in Berlin, Germany, was named for Lesley J. McNair.
-The facility was closed as a U.S. military installation in 1994, and has since been redeveloped, but retains a museum which details its use as a U.S. base.
+McNair Gate at Schofield Barracks, Hawaii and McNair Barracks in Berlin, Germany, were named for McNair.
+The Berlin facility was closed as a U.S. military installation in 1994, and has since been redeveloped, but retains a museum which details its use as a U.S. base.
 McNair Kaserne in Höchst, Germany, was also named in his honor.
 Home to several Army Signal Corps units, it was closed and turned over to the German government in 1992, and has since been redeveloped as residential and commercial space.
 Veterans of Foreign Wars Post 5263 in Lawton, Oklahoma (near the Fort Sill Artillery Center and School) is named for him.

 McNair was inducted into the Fort Leavenworth Hall of Fame, which was created in 1969 and is managed by the United States Army Combined Arms Center.
 The Fort Leavenworth Hall of Fame honors soldiers who were stationed at Fort Leavenworth, and significantly contributed to the Army's history, heritage, and traditions.
 In 2005, McNair was inducted into the U.S. Army's Force Development Hall of Fame.

 There is a collection of McNair papers at the National Archives and Records Administration.
 Purdue University maintains another folder of papers related to McNair's service there.

 Family

-McNair married Clare Huster (1882–1973) of New York City on June 15, 1905.
+McNair married Clare Huster (1882–1973) of New York City on 15 June 1905.
 They were the parents of a son, Douglas (1907–1944).